juhasev/sample-ninja-help/edit-panelist-basics.md

 This button lets you manually deduct or add reward points to the panelist's balance.
 Any text entered into the description will be automatically added as a note.
 Please take a look at the notes tab for more details.
 This information is not visible to the panelist.

 ### Reset passwords
-Resets the panelist's password by sending a password reset email to the panelist's email address.
+It resets the panelist's password by sending a password reset email to their email address.
 Panelists can also reset their password from the member app login screen.

 ### Delete panelist
 Wipes out the entire panelist, including their activity history.
 Please use the unsubscribe or blacklist options to retain activity history records that power your panel's statistics.

-> This should be only used for test panelists, never for real panelists!
+> This should be only used for test panelists, never for the production panelists!